wp-plugins/multimedia-customer-feedback/readme.txt

 the opportunity to follow up nicely with customers, resulting in long-term customer relationship.

-Collecting feedback is one of total customer satisfaction tools to help retain your existing customers, find customer pain points to make improvements.
+Collecting feedback is one of total customer satisfaction means to help retain your existing customers, find customer pain points to make improvements.
 The positive feedback is the most powerful tool to generate sales leads.
 Every business should treat collecting feedback as their first